italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **7**
     - **Wallet Instance**
     - **Relying Party**
-    - The Relying Party requests the content of the Authorization Request by invoking the Request URI, passing as DPoP HTTP Header the Wallet Instance Attestation aside a DPoP proof HTTP Header.
+    - The Wallet Instance requests the content of the Authorization Request by invoking the Request URI, passing as DPoP HTTP Header the Wallet Instance Attestation aside a DPoP proof HTTP Header.
   * - **8**
     - **Relying Party**
     - **-**